APM market overview by Bernd Harzog, co-founder and CEO of APM Experts

 And some of the challenges we have seen often as enterprises are trying to standardize on this platform are that you can categorize time on the application side and the operations side.
 From the application side, we’ve heard the questions around missed SLAs or failures.

 You’re running a Hive query, or you’re running a Spark application, and these applications or these queries could have been triggered by a BI tool.
 As you’ve seen in the previous slide, as I mentioned, there are various applications.
 You could be using ETL, it could be doing like a BI query on top of the platform, or it could be running advanced machine learning algorithms.

 But regardless of what this application is doing, when you’re trying to prioritize it, you have a lot of ongoing application performance challenges, whether it’s things that are missed SLAs, failures, or the applications are just flat-out slow.
-A BI query that came from Tableau running on my big data infrastructure which was taking like 20 minutes yesterday for some reason today it’s taking two hours.
+A BI query that came from Tableau running on my modern data infrastructure which was taking like 20 minutes yesterday for some reason today it’s taking two hours.

 And what is the cause of the slowdown?
 And people are spending an awful lot of time to really go and root-cause those issues and understand what is really happening.
-And then for on-prem clusters we also have this issue around multi-tenancy because most of the big data deployments happen in a multi-tenant environment where you have lots of tenants and users are trying to access the same resources.
+And then for on-prem clusters we also have this issue around multi-tenancy because most of the modern data stack deployments happen in a multi-tenant environment where you have lots of tenants and users are trying to access the same resources.

 And many times you’ve seen applications slow down for no fault of a particular user, it’s because there’s some other rogue users, or rogue queries that are running the cluster that are taking over your other resources.
 So there are a classic set of problems of the application perspective that affect end-users from using the platform effectively.